mattschofield/knapsackery/README.md

 Hackers will be judged based on the accuracy of the solutions and the speed of the algorithm.
 Extra credit will given for building the solution as a web service and for any automated testing that is included in the solution.

+## Testing
+Ensure all dependencies are installed.
+Node, NPM, make, MongoDB, etc.

+At the minute, the different Vans are stored in MongoDB, and the server will use the database in it's calculations.

+First, start the server with:

+    ~$ npm start

+To test with the sample Item sets, run:

+    ~$ make api-test

+Which will print the output of the algorithm using the items stored in lib/packages.json.

 ## Notes

 TODO: